Topics on this page:

 What type of document are you getting legalized?

-There are three primary types of documents that require authentications: private documents (individual or corporate); state/county-issued documents; and federally-issued documents.
+There are three main types of documents that require authentications:

 Learn more about authentication requirements on the US State Department website.